Authenticate a Python Application with Vultr Managed Databases for PostgreSQL and Redis®

 Authentication is the process of verifying the user's credentials before granting access to an application.
 To log in to an application, end-users enter their usernames and passwords.
 Under the hood, a background process compares the users' credentials with database values to check if there is a match.

-This guide describes the process of authenticating a Python application with managed PostgreSQL and Redis databases from the Vultr platform.
+This guide describes the process of authenticating a Python application with Vultr Managed Database for PostgreSQL and Vultr Managed Database for Caching.
 Vultr provides a secure and highly scalable managed database that works right out of the box to automate all the difficult tasks of your database administration.

 Prerequisites